 If you’ve ever petted a dog, you know how fun and furry they can be.
 It’s just not as much fun to pat a person on the head.
-So our fan Grace C. asked, how many hairs does a dog have?
-Dogs have about 15,000 hairs on each little square inch of skin.
-Just to compare, we humans have up to 100,000 hairs on 120-140 square inches of head, which is fewer than 1,000 a square inch.
-So our pet pooches are a lot furrier.
-But as we learned recently, dogs don’t even come close to otters, which have a million hairs per square inch!
-In any case, a square foot has 12 x 12 or 144 square inches, so a dog has around 2,160,000 hairs per square foot…then it just depends how big your dog is!
+So how many hairs does a dog have?
+We humans have up to 100,000 hairs on 120-140 square inches of head, or fewer than 1,000 a square inch.
+But dogs have about 15,000 hairs per square inch.
+A square foot has 12 x 12 or 144 square inches, so that’s 2,160,000 hairs per square foot…then it just depends how big your dog is!

 Wee ones: If you, a dog and an otter are counting hairs, how many of you are hair-counting?

 Little kids: If your dog sheds 1,000 hairs a day, how many is that in a week?
 Count up by thousands!
 Bonus: If you brush out your dog every 3 days starting on a Monday, on what days do you brush your pup the next 2 times?

 Big kids: If a Dalmatian has your usual 15,000 hairs per square inch, but a Chocolate Lab has twice as many, how many does the lab have?
 Bonus: If a whole dog has 1,000 square inches of fur (about 6 square feet) and 15,000 hairs per square inch, how many hairs are on the whole dog?

 The sky’s the limit: If a poodle has 15,000 hairs per square inch and a husky has 83,000 per square inch, and your beagle is halfway between, how many hairs does your beagle have?